 There are a few different ways to prepare Brussel sprouts for your food, and I want to tell you how to trim and half Brussel sprouts.
 You simple trim off the end and remove the leaves like I detailed above.
 Don’t make the “x” incision, though.
 Then, cut the sprout in half lengthwise.
 You’ll get longer, more manageable halves this way.

 You can cook up halved Brussel sprouts in some oil with salt and pepper and use them as a garnish on pizza or pasta or as a side all on their own.
-For a slightly healthier cooking method, put just a bit of oil on them as well as some salt and pepper and place them on a baking sheet in the
+For a slightly healthier cooking method, put just a bit of oil on them as well as some salt and pepper and place them on a baking sheet in the oven preheated to 400 degrees Fahrenheit.
+Bake for about 20 minutes until they become brown and crispy.

 If you want smaller Brussel sprouts for roasting with other vegetables, then you should know how to trim Brussel sprouts for roasting.
 You can follow the directions for halving them up above and then cut them in half across, creating quarter sections.
 This is the perfect size to trim Brussel sprouts when they are part of a larger dish.
 So, if you are roasting potatoes, carrots, onions, and Brussel sprouts together, when you take a bite of the dish, you want to be able to get most of these veggies into the bite.
 Having smaller cuts of Brussel sprouts allows you to do that.